General information

 3) Accessing database by adding BGEntityGo component (not recommended)

-You can easily hook up any GameObject to a database row by adding BGEntityGo component to it.
+You can easily connect any GameObject to a database row by adding BGEntityGo component to it.
 Just add the component, select table (meta) and then select a row (entity) After that all fields will be immediately available for reading and writing.
+Instead of this method, we highly recommend using method #4, described below.